gecio/gecio.github.io/docs/_optimist/guided_tour/step16/index.en.md

         flavor: m1.small
 ```

-Now you will actually use your parameter, and will replace *Beispiel* with
+Now you can actually use your parameter, and can replace *Beispiel* with
 your parameter.

-You can do this with the get\_param syntax (for getting the parameter).
+You can do this with the get\_param syntax (to get the parameter).

-The template is now ready to use and you can define the key\_name from the
-command line like in our previous command line:
+The template is now ready to use and you can define the key\_name from the command line as demonstrated in our previous command:

 ```yaml
 heat_template_version: 2014-10-16